giantswarm/docs/src/content/advanced/gitops/apps/automatic_updates_appcr.md

     EOF
     ```

-    **__Note__**, the `filterTags` is processed first and gives the opportunity to filter the image tags before they are considered by the policy rule.
+__Note__: the `filterTags` is processed first and gives the opportunity to filter the image tags before they are considered by the policy rule.
 Here, it is used to skip the heading `v` in the version upon passing it to the policy.

     Check [Flux docs](https://fluxcd.io/docs/components/image/imagepolicies/#examples) for more examples of possible policies.